caseycrogers/implicit_navigator/README.md

 separation of concerns for a navigator package.
 To handle routing, use the router of your choice to parse incoming routes and rebuild the widget tree with the new app state according to the incoming routes. `Implicit Navigator` will see any relevant state changes and push the appropriate pages in response.
-* Navigator pages fail to rebuild on hot reload.
-You have rebuild the page via hot restart or by manually forcing a rebuild of the current page(s).
-I'm looking into this and will fix it if I can.

 ## Contributing